 Knowing what a dry snakebites isIn a dry snakebite, a venomous snake was unable to produce venom when it bit its victim.
 But this snakebite still stings.
 In addition, it will also be difficult to identify if there is no venom present.
 The following are the common symptoms of a dry snakebite:

 - Punctured skin

-A non-venomous snakebite is made by a snake that is incapable of secreting venom.
-Following are the possible complications of a non-venomous snakebite:
+What are non-venomous snakebites?A non-venomous snakebite is made by a snake that is incapable of secreting venom.
+The following are the possible complications of a non-venomous snakebite:

 - Retained tooth in the puncture wounds

 - Wound infections such as tetanus

 What are venomous snakebites?In a venomous snakebite, a poison (toxin) is injected inside a person’s body.
 If first aid and/or anti-venom is not provided immediately, the following are its possible effects, according to Health Direct Australia: